IBM-Cloud/ansible-collection-ibm/docs/ibm_container_cluster_config_info.rst

     The bluemix space guid this cluster belongs to

-  account_guid (False, str, None)
+  config_dir (False, str, None)
-    The bluemix account guid this cluster belongs to
+    The directory where the cluster config to be downloaded.
+Default is home directory

   region (False, str, None)
     The cluster region

+  resource_group_id (False, str, None)
+    ID of the resource group.

+  cluster_name_id (True, str, None)
+    The name/id of the cluster

   download (False, bool, True)